Twins vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will hand the ball to Clayton Kershaw (6-2) for his ninth start of the season.
+- The Dodgers will hand the ball to Dustin May (4-1) for his ninth start of the season.

-- He has earned a quality start six times in eight starts this season.

-- In eight starts this season, Kershaw has lasted five or more innings seven times, with an average of 6.2 innings per appearance.

 |Opponent